ilios/user-guide/reports/curriculum_reports.md

 ### File Name

 The names of the file that will end up in the user's "Downloads" folder follows the following naming convention:
-`learner-groups.csv` or `learner-groups(x).csv` where x will increment by one with every new file created and saved in the downloaded file location.
+`learner-groups.csv` or `learner-groups(x).csv` where the value "x" will increment by one with every new file created and saved in the downloaded file location.

 ### Fields